Approximate Bayesian computation for Markovian binary trees in phylogenetics: Supplementary Figures and Tables

-\textbf{\hypertarget{text:size2}{Supplementary Figure 8.} Parameter estimation for different tree sizes with the total number of leaves fixed at 5000.}
+\textbf{\hypertarget{text:size2}{Supplementary Figure S18}.
+Parameter estimation for different tree sizes with the total number of leaves fixed at 5000.}

+\textbf{\hypertarget{text:e_large_d_comp}{Supplementary Figure S19}.
+Parameter inference error for ABC and ML methods for the irreducible case, for the default parameters for 50 replicates.
+Each dataset has one tree with 5000 leaves.}

+\textbf{\hypertarget{text:large_diff_compare}{Supplementary Figure S20}.Inferred vs true parameter values for ABC and ML methods for the irreducible case, with varying parameters for 100 replicates.
+Each dataset has one tree with 5000 leaves.}

-\textbf{\hypertarget{text:paritytrace}{Supplementary Figure 9.} Trace plots of posterior means and credible intervals at each iteration for the squamata data under the irreducible model.} The approximate posterior means for the $\mathbf{(a)}$ phase-1 birth rate $\lambda_1$ (blue), phase-1 death rate $\mu_1$ (orange); $\mathbf{(b)}$ phase-2 birth rate $\lambda_2$ (blue), phase-2 death rate $\mu_2$ (orange); $\mathbf{(c)}$ transition rate from phase $1$ to phase $2$, $q_{12}$ (blue), transition rate from phase $2$ to phase $1$, $q_{21}$ (orange); $\mathbf{(d)}$ growth rate $\omega$.
+\textbf{\hypertarget{text:paritytrace}{Supplementary Figure S21}.
+Trace plots of posterior means and credible intervals at each iteration for the squamata data under the irreducible model where processes start in phase $2$} The approximate posterior means for the $\mathbf{(a)}$ phase-1 birth rate $\lambda_1$ (blue), phase-1 death rate $\mu_1$ (orange); $\mathbf{(b)}$ phase-2 birth rate $\lambda_2$ (blue), phase-2 death rate $\mu_2$ (orange); $\mathbf{(c)}$ transition rate from phase $1$ to phase $2$, $q_{12}$ (blue), transition rate from phase $2$ to phase $1$, $q_{21}$ (orange); $\mathbf{(d)}$ growth rate $\omega$.

+\textbf{\hypertarget{table:rrmse_default_s5000}{Supplementary Table S1}.
+RRMSE for ABC and ML methods for the irreducible case, for the default parameters for $50$ replicates.
+Each dataset consists a single tree with $5000$ leaves. }

+\textbf{\hypertarget{table:rrmse_diff_s5000}{Supplementary Table S2}.
+RRMSE for ABC and ML methods for the irreducible case, with varying parameters for $100$ replicates.
+Each dataset consists a single tree with $5000$ leaves. }